 Anyway, as I mentioned, there’s a high chance it’s going to rain this 4th of July, and I know most people don’t own smokers, so I wanted to bust out this oven-based recipe for you because it is deeeeelicious!

 Baby back ribs are rubbed with everyday spices then wrapped in saran wrap and marinated in the fridge for a few hours or up to overnight.
 After a few hours of baking in the oven at a really low temp (not heating up the kitchen, for the win!) they’re rendered succulent, and fall apart-tender.
 Honestly I cannot stress to you how tender the rib meat gets.
 Pull on the bone and it slides right out completely clean.

 I think cooking ribs at home is something a lot of people find intimidating but honestly it couldn’t be simpler.
 Promise.

-Start with a 2 – 2-1/2lb slab baby back ribs.
+Start with a a slab of ribs that’s 2-2-1/2lbs.
 Baby back ribs are different than spare ribs, but you could use too.
 They’re a little bit bigger in size but you can just tack on extra baking time.

 Look for ribs that have a small amount of fat on top as it will add a ton of flavor and juiciness to the meat.

 Next get your homemade rub together.
 Add 2 teaspoons salt, 1 teaspoon pepper, 1 teaspoon garlic powder, 1/2 teaspoon each onion powder, cumin, and smoked paprika, and 1/4 teaspoon cayenne pepper to a small bowl then mix to combine.

 Sprinkle both sides of the ribs with the mixture then rub it in and wrap with plastic wrap.
 Stash in the fridge to marinate for 2 hours or up to overnight.